n-young/db-book/src/chapters/databases.md

 ## Components of a Databases

-Now that you've seen _why_ we should build a database, we should get into the broad strokes of _how_ a databases is build.
+Now that you've seen _why_ we should build a database, we should get into the broad strokes of _how_ a databases is built.
 This section serves doubly as a roadmap for the rest of the webbook, as we will tackle these components in the order that they are presented.

 Any good program has an interface, and for databases, this interface takes the form of a **Data Definition Language (DDL)** and **(Data) Query Language (QL)**.
 An incredibly popular DDL and Query Language is SQL, which stands for **Structured Query Language**.
 SQL gives users a way to communicate inserts, updates, deletes, and selections of data (among many other things) in a human-parsable way.
 However, it is far from the only language.
 Another tool called **Relational Algebra** allows us to express the same queries as SQL can in a more mathematical notation.
 Choosing and using a language as the database's interface has become the industry norm, and also gives us great insight into what customers are likely to request from a database.